Organisations increasingly concerned about data centre sustainability

 DigiPlex has focused on research, insights and practical advice around assessing the sustainability of IT provisions and making decisions to improve it based on industry best practice.

-It looks at data centre areas where action can be taken to prepare for an audit and how to establish the metrics that can help to reduce CO2 emissions.
+It looks at data center areas where action can be taken to prepare for an audit and how to establish the metrics that can help to reduce CO2 emissions.